 You know the saying, it’s not always what you know, but who you know.
 Getting a better job can also mean earning more money, which allows you to save more money as well.
 One way to keep this New Year’s Resolution: Job.com – Find Your New Job Here – Start Your Free Search Now.

 Lose weight: Weight loss is on the top of millions of resolution lists.
 While gym memberships and “miracle weight loss pills” will cost you money, achieving your goal of weight loss can save you money in doctor’s visits and other health related expenses.
 It doesn’t cost a fortune to lose weight.
 The next resolution can help you on this journey.

 Eat better: Eating better can seem daunting at first, and maybe expensive, but once you get the hang of it, you’ll notice your grocery bill decreasing.
 Do you know how much money you spent on junk food this year?
 Too much is probably the answer.
 When you eat the right food, you won’t have to spend your money on junk, and you won’t want to either.
 Cooking at home as opposed to eating out will save you money and help you achieve your weight loss goal.

-There are many common goals that people make, but these New Year’s Resolutions can save you money in 2013.
+There are many common goals that people make, but these New Year’s Resolutions can save you money in the New Year.
 New Year’s Resolutions save you money when you keep them.
 Here are a few tips to keep them.

-Have you started to think about your New Year’s Resolutions for 2013 yet?
+Have you started to think about your New Year’s Resolutions for the New Year yet?
 How are you going to keep those resolutions?
 Resolutions save you money if you keep them which is of course the hardest part of making them.
 But, it doesn’t have to be impossible.